 The members of the Finance Committee are elected by the Council (the composition of the Committee is described under Part 2 - Membership, above).
 The ordinary members of the Committee are elected for a 1-year term, renewable indefinitely.
 The Committee Chairperson and Vice-Chairperson are also elected for a 1-year term and are eligible for reappointment but may not serve for more then four consecutive terms in their respective offices.
 They are elected from among the members of the Finance Committee.

 Being a “restricted membership” body, the Finance Committee is not open to observers (apart from representatives of the WCO Staff Committee for matters relating to the working conditions of WCO staff).
 Nevertheless, in exceptional circumstances a WCO Member which is not a member of the Finance Committee may be invited to attend part of a Finance Committee session.

 The External Financial Auditors appear before the Finance Committee each year to present their report and answer any questions on it.
 They may also be invited to participate in the discussions on specific Agenda items relevant to their financial or management audits.
 In addition, the Organization’s portfolio managers may be asked to appear before the Finance Committee to report on their strategy and answer questions about its implementation.
 From time to time, other specialists (actuaries, investment analysts, etc.) may be invited to attend part of a Finance Committee session, to provide information or advice on specific issues.

 Although the Finance Committee is essentially an advisory body for the Policy Commission and Council and normally arrives at its recommendations by consensus, there are detailed provisions governing voting in the Finance Committee; these are set out in Rule 28 of the Rules of Procedure of the Customs Co-operation Council.
-Essentially, these provisions state that the quorum of the Committee shall be nine delegates or alternates.
+Essentially, these provisions state that the quorum of the Committee shall be ten delegates or alternates.

 6. Resources Required